Where we work

 Migratory birds

-The lake lies on one of the most important migratory bird routes between Siberia and Southeast Asia/Australia.
-Every year tens of thousands of geese, ducks, cranes, storks, and Amur falcons visit the lake.
+The lake is located on one of the main migratory bird routes between Siberia and Southeast Asia/Australia.
+Every year tens of thousands of geese, ducks, cranes, storks and amur falcons come to visit.

 Shy grassland dwellers